Blackpig/claude-setup/new.md

 - **No manual installation needed**: Herd is built-in, Boost uses npx
 - **Must restart Claude Desktop**: MCP servers only load on startup
 - **Other servers**: Git, MySQL, Brave Search, and Filesystem MCP servers are not yet publicly available

+### .cliignore Creation
+- **Two-step process**: Initial setup creates templates, second run (after stack installation) copies .cliignore
+- **Why wait?**: Need to analyze composer.json and package.json to verify exclusions are appropriate
+- **Token savings**: Typically reduces token usage by 50-70% by excluding vendor/, node_modules/, and build files
+- **Exceptions allowed**: Can access vendor/filament/ or other vendor code when explicitly requested or debugging requires it

 ### Testing MCP Servers
 After restarting Claude Desktop, test with: